A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 For 2023, insurers joined the exchanges in numerous states, but there were also some insurer exits in several states.
 And the same thing was true for 2024 and 2025.

 If your insurer is no longer offering plans in the exchange in your area for the coming year, or if they’re terminating your plan and offering new replacement plans (as opposed to allowing your plan to renew), you’re eligible for a special enrollment period.
-This is generally true even if maps you to a replacement plan if you didn’t select your own replacement plan during open enrollment.
+This is generally true even if the exchange maps you to a replacement plan if you didn’t select your own replacement plan during open enrollment.

 As of 2024, there’s a new automatic re-enrollment hierarchy (see 45 CFR § 155.335(j)(1) and (4)) that requires the exchange, in certain circumstances, to automatically re-enroll a person into a Silver plan, even if their existing Bronze plan continues to be available.
-CMS has clarified (see page 255-256) that the loss-of-coverage SEP is available if the person’s plan is terminating at the end of the year and being replaced with a new plan.
+CMS has clarified (see page 255-256) that the loss-of-coverage SEP is available if the person’s plan terminates at the end of the year and is replaced with a new plan.
 However, the SEP is not available if the person’s existing coverage will continue to be available but the person is being automatically reenrolled into a different plan.

 The details in either scenario will be communicated by the exchange, insurer, or both, so it’s important to pay close attention to the notices that you receive before and during the open enrollment period in the fall.